0x00wolf/red-team-cookbook/README.md

 ---

+## **While Network-Programming, Do Bad Stuff**

+**1) Scapy**
-1) Scapy: A Python module that allows you to manipulate network packets and perform various network attacks.
+   - A Python module that allows you to manipulate network packets and perform various network attacks.
+**2) Arp Scaning**
-2) Arp Scan: A technique that uses the Address Resolution Protocol (ARP) to discover the IP and MAC addresses of devices on a local network.
+   - A technique that uses the Address Resolution Protocol (ARP) to discover the IP and MAC addresses of devices on a local network.
+**3) ICMP Scanning**
-3) ICMP Scan: A technique that uses the Internet Control Message Protocol (ICMP) to ping devices on a network and check their availability.
+   - A technique that uses the Internet Control Message Protocol (ICMP) to ping devices on a network and check their availability.
+**4) Port Scan**
-4) Port Scan: A technique that scans the ports of a target device and identifies the services running on them.
+   - A technique that scans the ports of a target device and identifies the services running on them.
+**5) OS Fingerprinting**:
-5) OS Fingerprinting: A technique that analyzes the network packets of a target device and determines its operating system and version.
+   - A technique that analyzes the network packets of a target device and determines its operating system and version.
+**6) Service Discovery**:
-6) Service Discovery: A technique that probes the services running on a target device and determines their version and configuration.
+   - A technique that probes the services running on a target device and determines their version and configuration.
-7) ARP Poisoning & MITM: A technique that spoofs the ARP cache of devices on a local network and redirects their traffic to an attacker-controlled device, allowing the attacker to intercept and modify the data.
+**7) ARP Poisoning & MITM**:
+   - A technique that spoofs the ARP cache of devices on a local network and redirects their traffic to an attacker-controlled device, allowing the attacker to intercept and modify the data.
-8) Socket Programming & SSL: A technique that allows you to create and manage network connections and encrypt them using the Secure Sockets Layer (SSL) protocol.
+**8) Socket Programming & SSL**
+   - A technique that allows you to create and manage network connections and encrypt them using the Secure Sockets Layer (SSL) protocol.
-9) Threaded Sockets, and ThreadPoolExecutor, and SocketServer: A technique that allows you to handle multiple network connections concurrently using threads.
+**9) Threaded Sockets, and ThreadPoolExecutor, and SocketServer**:
+   - A technique that allows you to handle multiple network connections concurrently using threads.
-10) Threaded File Hosting class: A class that allows you to host and serve files over the network using threads to many clients asynchronously.
-11) SocketServer File Hosting class: A class that allows you to host and serve files over the network using the SocketServer module.
-12) Basic command and control (C2): A server that allows you to manage and control multiple compromised devices remotely by setting commands.
+**10) Basic command and control (C2)**:
+   - A server that allows you to manage and control multiple compromised devices remotely by setting commands.
+**13) HTTP callbacks**:
-13) ET Phone Home: HTTP callbacks: A technique that allows the compromised devices to communicate with the C2 server using HTTP requests and responses.
+   - A technique that allows the compromised devices to communicate with the C2 server using HTTP requests and responses.
-14) Reverse Shell(s): A technique that allows you to execute commands on a compromised device remotely, using a shell program that connects back to the C2 server.

 ---